Skip to main content Skip to footer

 While you might not control your overhead lighting, use LEDs if you have a desk lamp or other lighting.
 LEDs use less energy and last longer than traditional lighting options.

-Not only is leaving your laptop on all the time bad for the laptop itself, it also uses a lot of energy, generally resulting in student's biggest energy source.
+Not only is leaving your laptop on all the time bad for the laptop itself, it also uses a lot of energy, generally resulting in a student's biggest energy source.
 A good rule of thumb is to set your computer to sleep if you will not be using it for 20 minutes or more and to turn if off if you will be away for two or more hours.

 Make sure to unplug phone chargers, TVs, and other appliances when not in use.
 You can make this task easier by learning how to use smart power strips, which will switch off power to all unused devices at once on that strip.
 For example, when you turn off your TV, the smart strip will also switch off power to video game consoles.